 Oliver, clearly moved by watching 20 years of his life pass before his eyes, asks his children “aren’t you proud of your Dad?”

 The Very Relatable Parental Moment gets to the heart of the culinary superstar’s appeal.
 Few are as deft at mixing the public and the private as Oliver.
 No matter what he’s doing on screen—whether it’s making a chocolate tart for Jools or forcing his family to watch his clips—you always feel you’re getting a spoonful of Authentic Jamie.

 His shaggy dog persona almost makes you forget he’s one of the wealthiest food personalities in the world, with multi-million-dollar product endorsements, a chain of restaurants and a $7.2-million Tudor mansion.
-But last year, his empire nearly collapsed.
+But in 2018, his empire nearly collapsed.